 - Finish the small group discussion questions

 - Update the lesson based on the feedback from beta reviewers

 In the past 50 years, numerous commentaries and other scholarly works have been published on the different books of the Bible.
 We plan to use the best of these scholarly works as we develop our Bible studies.
 Although we will glean as much information as possible from other scholars, our primary source will always be the biblical text itself.

-In addition to using the works of other scholars, we also like to find biblical scholars, who would be willing to review our lessons as we create them.
+In addition to using the works of other scholars, we also want to find biblical scholars who would be willing to review our lessons as we create them.
 We would ask these scholars to identify any areas in our lessons where they believe we are incorrectly interpreting the text.